Frequently Asked Questions

 If there is a student who has been attending class all semester but their name is not on the final grade roster, the student is not properly registered.
 Please email the student’s name, student ID (last four), the course and section number, the CRN and the student’s grade to Liz Smith or Claudia Cauchon.

 The problem will be investigated and corrected if possible.
 If we cannot resolve the matter, the student still has the option of petitioning to add the course after grades are posted.
 If the student's petition is approved, the grade information will be readily available.

-▶ Student name is in Blackboard but not on final grade roster
+▶ Student name is in MyUNH but not on final grade roster

 ▶ Auditing student stopped attending